The Acne-Healing Powers Of Grapefruit

 Among the furocoumarin class, psoralen, 5-methoxypsoralen (or bergapten), and 8-methoxypsoralen are the deadliest.
 However, bergamottin and DHB are also moderately photosensitising, both to animal and human skin.

 Coupled with the psolaren itself, you should definitely stay away from grapefruit topical treatments, particularly if you have naturally sensitive skin.
 Grapefruit ointments and grapefruit essential oils are recommended widely these days, but always remember!
-Just because a food is neutral or acne-friendly when eaten does not mean that a topical tincture or extract will succeed fantastically.
+Just because a food is acne-friendly when eaten does not mean that a topical version will succeed fantastically.
 Olive oil is the only example you need.

 BONUS – the grapefruit diet

-In your long journey towards clear skin (or your short journey if you read this article) word may reach you that a grapefruit diet exists.
-It originated in the 1930s and was heavily promoted in the 1970s; the argument was that eating half a grapefruit or eight ounces of juice with each meal would allow you to lose 10 pounds in just 12 days.
+In your long journey towards clear skin (or your short journey if you read this article), word may reach you that a grapefruit diet exists.
+It originated in the 1930s and was heavily promoted in the 1970s; the argument was that eating just half a grapefruit or eight ounces of juice with each meal would allow you to shed 10 pounds in 12 days.

 Grapefruit is undeniably a low calorie fruit, but it’s claimed that the fruit literally melts fat away thanks to a special enzyme which stokes the metabolic flames.
 An alternative theory is that grapefruit is an appetite suppressant.

-…but those powers may still exist, since this study featured four groups on four diets.
+…but those powers may still exist, according to this study which featured four groups on four diets.
 Their weight loss was: 1.6kg (whole grapefruit), 1.5kg (grapefruit juice), 1.1kg (grapefruit extract pill) and 0.3kg (placebo).
 It was an easy victory for the grapefruit.
 Their diet was identical otherwise.

-As for the enzyme?
+As for the miracle enzyme?
 It isn’t an enzyme at all; it might be naringin again.
 Both naringin and its relative naringenin can upregulate a receptor called PPAR-alpha which accelerates the metabolism and weight loss.
-This is the same enzyme which burns away your precious fat reserves during fasting or starvation.

 However, the doctor who originally invented the grapefruit diet might have had sincere intentions, before the diet mutated into the failed version of today.